softwarecreations/npm-automated-login-totp/README.md

 ## Installation - YubiKey example (optional)
 Notes
-* Tested with YubiKey 5 nano
+* Tested with YubiKey 5 Nano
 * We call the TOTP key 'npm' but you can call it whatever you like.

 6. Install yubikey-manager